Isaegenuet/inm_googlesitemap/README.md

 The `sitemap.xml` only contains the URLs that the crawling process has found, which is the minimum requirement for a XML sitemap.
 This means we do not extend `pages` with fields like `priority` or add dates.
 I think that´ ok as Google does a good job either.

+### Why another sitemap extension?
+We think the approach to crawl from the frontend gives better results than trying to get all URLs form within the backend, where you have to write your own sitemap providers and so on.
+By using `inm_googlesitemap` all links are found from the view of the frontend, well... that means "just" like a crawler (which it is in deed though), or like a link checker, or maybe a bot like Google.